rajan-shankar/Basic-Time-Series-Forecasting/README.md

 # Basic-Time-Series-Forecasting
 Basic time series techniques to forecast the number of visitors into a country.
-Holt-Winters exponential smoothing.
+I compare the effectiveness of two multiplicative Holt-Winters smoothing techniques---one with damping and one without.
+I comment on time series decomposition plots, residual plots and auto-correlation function plots.
+I completed this project as part of my QBUS2820 (Predictive Analytics) unit.